Amr-Wael-Dev/grip-datascience-task6/README.md

 ## Further Reading About GRIP & TSF
 TSF - The Sparks Foundation - is a non-profit organization registered in India & Singapore and operates globally.

-GRIP - Graduate Rational Internship Program - is a unique offer for graduates & recent students to experience & join TSF.
+GRIP - Graduate Rotational Internship Program - is a unique offer for graduates & recent students to experience & join TSF.
 This is an unpaid one-month internship.